sandyFit/Data-Portfolio/content/english/posts/challenge-roadmap.md

 author = "Sandra Ramos"
 authorTwitter = "" #do not include @
 cover = ""
-tags = ["blog"]
-keywords = ["Data Analytics", "Data Science", "Challenge", "Learning"] description = "" showFullContent = false readingTime = true hideComments = false color = "" #color from the theme settings
+tags = ["Data Analytics", "Learning Challenge", "Roadmap Revealed"] keywords = ["Data Analytics", "Data Science", "Challenge", "Learning"] description = "Reveal the roadmap for the 100-day data analytics challenge!
+Explore topics weekly, from fundamentals to practical applications" showFullContent = false readingTime = true hideComments = false color = "" #color from the theme settings
 +++

 Hello again, data enthusiasts!
-It's time to reveal the roadmap for this 100-day data analytics challenge.
-You've set your goals, and now it's time to embark on this transformative learning journey.
+It's time to reveal the roadmap for this [100-day data analytics challenge]({{< ref "/posts/challenge" >}}).
+You've set your [goals]({{< ref "/posts/challenge_goals" >}}), and now it's time to embark on this transformative learning journey.
 In this post, we'll dive into the specifics, unveiling the steps you'll take each week to reach your ultimate destination.

 So, without further ado, let's get started!